Gaussianization and eigenvalue statistics for random quantum channels (III): Unitary and Gaussian graphical calculi

 \subsection{Gaussian planar expansion}

-Now, we consider the case where in our diagrams we allow a new special box $G$ corresponding to a \emph{Gaussian random matrix}.
+We now consider the case where we allow a new special box $G$ in our diagrams, corresponding to a \textit{Gaussian random matrix}.
 We shall address the same issue as in the unitary case: computing the expected value of a random diagram with respect to the Gaussian probability measure.

-To start, consider $\D$ a diagram which contains, amongst other constant tensors, blocks corresponding to independent Gaussian random matrices of \emph{covariance one} (identity).
-One can deal with more general Gaussian matrices by multiplying the standard ones with constant matrices.
-Note that a block can appear several times, adjoints of blocks are allowed and the diagram may be disconnected.
-Also, Gaussian matrices need not to be square.
+To begin, consider $\D,$ a diagram which contains, among other constant tensors, boxes corresponding to independent Gaussian random matrices of \textit{covariance one} (identity).
+We can deal with more general Gaussian matrices by multiplying the standard ones by constant matrices.
+Note that a box can appear several times, adjoints of boxes are allowed and the diagram may be disconnected.
+Also, Gaussian matrices need not be square.

-The expectation value of such a random diagram $\D$ can be computed by a \emph{removal} procedure as in the unitary case.
-Without loss of generality, we assume that we do not have in our diagram adjoints of Gaussian matrices, but instead their complex conjugate blocks.
-This assumption allows for a more straightforward use of the Wick Lemma \ref{lem:wick-lemma}.
-As in the unitary case, we can assume that $\D$ contains only one type of random Gaussian blocks $G$; the other independent random Gaussian matrices are assumed constant at this stage as they shall be removed in the same manner afterwards.
+The expectation value of such a random diagram $\D$ can be computed by a \textit{removal} procedure, as in the unitary case.
+Without loss of generality, we assume that we do not have adjoints of Gaussian matrices in our diagram, but instead their complex conjugate box.
+This assumption allows for a more straightforward use of the Wick Lemma \ref {lem:wick-lemma}.
+As in the unitary case, we can assume that $\D$ contains only one type of random Gaussian box $G$; the other independent random Gaussian matrices are assumed to be constant at this stage as they shall afterward be removed in the same manner.